UNITED STATES

 Unaudited Interim Financial Information

-The balance sheet at December 31, 2022 was derived from audited consolidated financial statements but does not include all disclosures required by GAAP.
-The accompanying unaudited condensed consolidated financial statements as of September 30, 2023 and for the three and nine months ended September 30, 2023 and 2022 have been prepared by the Company, pursuant to the rules and regulations of the SEC for interim financial statements.
+The balance sheet at December 31, 2023 was derived from the Company’s audited consolidated financial statements but does not include all disclosures required by GAAP.
+The accompanying unaudited condensed consolidated financial statements as of September 30, 2024 and for the three and nine months ended September 30, 2024 and 2023 have been prepared by the Company, pursuant to the rules and regulations of the SEC for interim financial statements.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures are adequate to make the information presented not misleading.
-These unaudited condensed consolidated financial statements should be read in conjunction with the Company’s audited financial statements and the notes thereto for the year ended December 31, 2022 included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 6, 2023.
-In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair statement of the Company’s financial position as of September 30, 2023 and results of operations and cash flows for the three and nine months ended September 30, 2023 and 2022 have been made.
-The results of operations for the three and nine months ended September 30, 2023 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2023.
+These unaudited condensed consolidated financial statements should be read in conjunction with the Company’s audited financial statements and the notes thereto for the year ended December 31, 2023 included in the Company’s Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on March 11, 2024.
+In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair statement of the Company’s financial position as of September 30, 2024, the results of operations for the three and nine months ended September 30, 2024 and 2023, and cash flows for the nine months ended September 30, 2024 and 2023 have been made.
+The results of operations for the three and nine months ended September 30, 2024 and 2023 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2024.

 Recently Issued Accounting Pronouncements